-Daniel’s practice focuses on commercial and construction disputes, international arbitration, financial services and public and regulatory law.
-He appears frequently in court and regularly undertakes pleading and advisory work.
+Daniel’s practice focuses on commercial and construction litigation, international arbitration, financial services, public and regulatory law.

 Recent matters include: